 This visualization helps us understand which channels and pages are more likely to encourage these regional contacts to complete the lifecycle successfully.
 Revealing changing behaviors can help us plan more effective interactions with our contacts, and tailor more effective marketing campaigns for different parts of the world.

-We’ve kept things simple here by using a single knowledge graph containing structured data.
-You could easily visualize multiple knowledge graphs to gain more varied insight.
+We’ve kept things simple here by using a single customer knowledge graph containing structured data.
+You could easily visualize multiple knowledge graphs to gain more varied insight about your customers.
 You could also power our graph visualization with a natural language processing (NLP) algorithm to extract semantic and contextual knowledge.